kevin-anadon/matrix-operations/README.md

 `index.js`: The main file that exports the matrix operations functions.

 ## Conclusion
-`matx-js` provides a simple way to perform matrix operations using JavaScript.
+`matrx-js` provides a simple way to perform matrix operations using JavaScript.
 It supports matrices of any dimension and includes methods to calculate the determinant using the adjoint and inverse, as well as a method to format a matrix as a string.